Abduliiz/Harmony-Hub/README.md

 </span>

+- As a user, I want to be able to save my playlist to file (if I so choose)
+- As a user, I want to be able to be able to load my playlist from file (if I so choose)
 - As a user, I want to be able to add songs to my playlist.
 - As a user, I want to be able to remove songs from my playlist.
 - As a user, I want to be able to view my list of songs in my playlist.